apsavin/router-base/README.md

 2. [requirejs](http://requirejs.org) modules
 3. and, of course, awesome [ym](https://github.com/ymaps/modules) modules.
 4. You can just use the `<script>` tag also, RouterBase will export the global variable then.

+You can install it with npm or bower.

 ##How to use it?